How Childhood Trauma Shapes Who You Become

 Childhood trauma shapes identity in ways most people don't recognize at first.
 It can influence:

-• "How safe you feel in relationships"
+• how safe you feel in relationships

-• "Whether you expect love or fear it"
+• whether you expect love or fear it

-• "How you respond to conflict, rejection, or silence"
+• how you respond to conflict, rejection, or silence

-• "The habits you build to protect yourself"
+• the habits you build to protect yourself

 This is my story.

 My story doesn't begin with comfort, celebration, or the warmth of being wanted.
-It begins in the shadows — in the places where a child should never have learned to live.
+It begins in the shadows—in the places where a child should never have learned to live.
 Those early years left marks I never asked for, wounds I didn't have the language to describe, and memories that still press against me when life echoes too loudly.

-I was abused.
 I was locked away.
-I was abandoned.

-That's the truth, but it's not the whole story — because the details of what happened to me are far less important than what those years created inside of me.
+Because the details of what happened to me are far less important than what those years created inside of me.

 They shaped the way I protect.

-They shaped the way I see the world — quietly, gently, intentionally.
+They shaped the way I see the world—quietly, gently, intentionally.

-My beginnings were filled with pain, but they forged the tenderness I carry today.
+But they also forged the tenderness I carry today.

 The Kindness That Grew From Hurt